NikVis01/AIS_Capstone/README.md

 - Input a link of your choice and wait for containers to spin up
 - WARNING: The web app is implemented as a sync fasthtml app for sake of simplicity, it may take a while

-IF YOUR NAME HAPPENS TO BE TIMOTHY LINDBLOM:
-- Im keeping the containers warm for you so just follow the following link and it should work fine: https://nikvis01--ui-analyzer-create-asgi.modal.run

 ### Limitations and recognitions
 - I could have used GPT-4o for this since it can read UI from a link and give suggestions straight up.
 However; this is lame and boring.
 I learned more doing it this way.
 It works decently.
 - Business use-case is slim if not non-existent for the current application.